-Fresh out of the army, Carl carries a checkered flag driving a Simca.
-This is what Hialeah looked like before the conctrete wall was put up around 1968.
+Fresh out of the army, Carl carries a checkered flag at Hialeah driving a Simca.
+This is what Hialeah looked like before the concrete wall was put up around 1968.

 (photo by Bobby Day) Feb.
 18, 1967